 Below are a few examples of filtering expressions.
 These could be edited depending on what you intend to filter out.
 For more useful information about filtering on regular expressions check out http://www.squidguard.org/Doc/Examples.

 Block searches for "proxy bypass" on Google and Yahoo

 SquidGuard also allows you to apply URL filtering based on schedules.
 Schedules are useful for applying rules at different times during the day, or only on certain days of the week.

 For example you could apply strict URL filtering rules during business hours and automatically disable the rules after 5PM.
 If you are filtering your home network you may not want the kids visiting certain sites during the school week, this is another example where you would use a time based rule.

 To create a time based rule click on the times tab and then click the plus sign to create a new schedule.
 You can create as many different schedules as you need.

 Schedules can be applied using the groups ACL tab.
 Create a new group ACL or edit an existing one, then in the 'time' drop down box select the schedule you created.

 Don't forget to click apply on the general tab for the settings to take affect.

 Commercial web filtering appliances can be very expensive and difficult to manage.
 SquidGuard and pfSense are completely free and very powerful.
-SquidGuard offers many other features not covered in this hub.
+SquidGuard offers many other features not covered in this article.
 For more in-depth information visit SquidGuard.org and check out the documentation section.
-Also be sure to check out some of my other hubs to learn about more ways to use pfSense on your network.
+Also be sure to check out some of my other articles to learn about more ways to use pfSense on your network.